2011–2013 Russian protests: 8 April 2012

 For the first time since the beginning of the protests, opposition activists were allowed onto Red Square to demonstrate, though they were not allowed to pitch a tent.
 Just the previous weekend protesters were barred from the square and arrests made.
 This time, "hundreds" gathered, including Yevgenia Chirikova and Sergei Udaltsov.

 Astrakhan mayoral election of 2012

-After fraud was alleged in the mayoral election of 2012 in Astrakhan and the United Russia candidate was declared the winner, organizers of the 2011–2012 Russian protests supported the defeated candidate, Oleg V. Shein of Just Russia, in a hunger strike.
+After fraud was alleged in the mayoral election of 2012 in Astrakhan and the United Russia candidate was declared the winner, organisers of the 2011–2012 Russian protests supported the defeated candidate, Oleg V. Shein of Just Russia, in a hunger strike.
 Substantial evidence of fraud was cited by the protesters but an official investigation failed to find significant violations.
 The activists from Moscow found it difficult to gain traction over the issue with local residents who, like most Russians, accept political corruption as a given that is useless to protest.
 The emissaries from Moscow persisted, buoyed by celebrities who support the reform movement, drawing 1,500 to a rally on 14 April.